-Work in WP2 is inspired on the reference architectural models discussed in detail in D1.10.
-The design efforts in D2.19 clearly identify the potential of these connectivity scenarios and relevant considerations and as shown above, possible scenarios have been already formulated.
-However, more work is needed as differences between the digital internet and the physical internet do exist and the OLI/ NOLI reference models do remain conceptual as systems architectures.
-Furthermore, the results of the LLs as the testing area of the GPICS will perhaps unfold new requirements and alongside other work in WP1 and WP2 workstreams, will eventually determine the best configuration pattern along the above design patterns.
+Work in WP2 is inspired on the reference protocol architectural models discussed in detail in D1.10 and D1.11.
+The design efforts in D2.20 and latest D2.21 clearly identify the potential of these connectivity scenarios and relevant considerations and as shown above, scenarios have been already formulated.
+Furthermore, the results of the LLs which will span through to the end of the year 2020 as the testing area of the GPICS will perhaps unfold new issues and alongside other work in WP1 and WP2 workstreams, will eventually determine the best configuration pattern along the above design patterns with some fine tuning of the ingredients.